rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 You can blind or deafen a foe.
 Choose one creature that you can see within range to make a Constitution saving throw.
 If it fails, the target is either blinded or deafened (your choice) for the duration.
 At the end of each of its turns, the target can make a Constitution saving throw.
 On a success, the spell ends.

 - **+3PM:** target an additional creature.

-### Booming Blade
-  <div class="spell-tags">warmagic wind trickery curse occult arcane nature</div>

-*Cantrip*
-- **Execução:** padrão;
-- **Alvo:** pessoal;
-- **Duração:** imediata..

-___
-As part of the action used to cast this spell, you must make a melee attack with a weapon against one creature within the spell's range, otherwise the spell fails.
-On a hit, the target suffers the attack's normal effects, and it becomes sheathed in booming energy until the start of your next turn.
-If the target willingly moves be- fore then, it immediately takes 1d8 thunder damage, and the spell ends.
-This spell's damage increases when you reach higher levels.

 ### Caminhos da Natureza